chew-in/computational_physics/3_ANN/README.md

 # Artificial Neural Network (ANN)
-In this project, we will build 1) a single layer perceptron for equivalence logic, 2) a double layer perceptron for XOR logic, 3) a full neural network for categorizing MNIST dataset, in Python.
+In this project, we will build 1) a single layer perceptron for equivalence logic, 2) a double layer perceptron for XOR logic, 3) a full neural network for categorizing MNIST dataset, all in Python.

+Code file located at `./code/perecptron.ipynb`.
 Acknowledgement: 1) 3Blue1Brown video, 2) http://neuralnetworksanddeeplearning.com/index.html

 ## Project 1 - single-layer perceptron for equivalence
 * Data.
 We have three binary inputs and one binary output, whose relationship is described by Output = Input 1.